1987 Manly-Warringah Sea Eagles season: Grand final

 Ron Gibbs' return from the head-bin helped snap the Sea Eagles out of their complacency.
 Daley's tackle on Canberra replacement Terry Regan and Dale Shearer's try-saving tackle on Ashley Gilbert three minutes from full-time ended any chance of a Canberra fightback.
 Paul Vautin led the charge back up-field with Hasler being bundled into the corner post after a run-around movement with O'Connor.
 The Manly centre also had a try taken off him just minutes after his previous try when Mick Stone ruled a pass from Cliff Lyons had gone forward.

 Right on full-time, O'Connor landed his fifth goal from five attempts after the Raiders were penalised in front of their own posts for being offside after a tap-kick restart.
 The 18–8 scoreline was a fair indication of Manly's supremacy on the day and a just result considering the Sea Eagles' consistency throughout the year.

 Manly became the first team other than Canterbury-Bankstown or Parramatta to win the grand final during the 1980s (Manly had been beaten grand finalists in 1982 and 1983, losing both times to Parramatta).

 Manly centre Darrell Williams became the first ever New Zealander to win the Sydney Premiership, while Paul Vautin became the first, and so far only Queenslander to captain the Sea Eagles to a winning Grand Final.

-For Manly coach Bob Fulton, premiership glory in a nine-year coaching career was finally achieved.
-For the dual Canberra coaches it marked a milestone.
-It was a sad ending to the long club coaching career of Don Furner, the man who brought Canberra into the competition in 1982.
-Furner, a 1956–57 Kangaroo tourist, had been coaching in the Sydney Premiership since taking over as Easts coach in 1970 (losing the 1972 Grand Final to Manly), and along the way had also coached the undefeated 1986 Kangaroo Tour squad known as "The Unbeatables".
-For his partner, Queensland's Wayne Bennett, the tactician behind the side, it was a disappointing exit but another door was about to open on his own stellar coaching career with the Brisbane Broncos and a continuing career as Queensland Origin coach.
+For Manly coach Bob Fulton, the premiership was his first in nine years as a coach.
+Canberra co-coach Don Furner had brought the club into the competition in 1982.
+Furner, a member of the 1956–57 Kangaroo tour, had coached in the Sydney Premiership since taking charge of Easts in 1970 and led the club to the 1972 Grand Final, where it lost to Manly.
+He later coached the undefeated 1986 Kangaroo Tour team.
+Canberra's other co-coach, Wayne Bennett, subsequently became coach of the Brisbane Broncos and continued as Queensland's State of Origin coach.